 - Tinybeans can be accessed from a computer or device using the app.

-- Get unlimited storage for your high-res photos and videos.
+- Get 2TB of storage for your high-res photos and videos with the paid version.

 - You can make prints or print photo books straight from the app or website.